iamsethi/cucumber-selenium/README.md

 ########################Read Data from JSON####################################
-RegisterEnvironment and Initialize json are static methods All other methods are non statice - accessed via -> world.data.fill....
+RegisterEnvironment and Initialize json are static methods All other methods are non static - accessed via -> world.data.fill....

 ########################Cucumber Extent Reports####################################
 Use info.cukes instead of io.cucumber